Melissa Wells (politician)

-Melissa R. Wells (born October 3, 1983) is an American politician and a Democratic member of the Maryland House of Delegates, currently representing 40th Legislative District, based in west Baltimore City.
+Melissa R. Wells (born October 3, 1983) is an American politician who has served as a member of the Maryland House of Delegates representing District 40 since 2019.

 Early life and career

 Wells was born on October 3, 1983.
 She attended University of California at Riverside in 2006, where she earned a B.A. degree in political science and law and sociology.
 She later attended American University in 2010, where she earned a M.A. degree in public policy.
 After graduating, she worked as a policy assistant for the Joint Center for Political and Economic Studies until 2014 and as a field advisor at Triple Point Interactions and program associate at PolicyLink until 2015.
 She is currently the regional director of the Baltimore-DC Building Trades Union.

 In the legislature

 Wells was sworn into the Maryland House of Delegates on January 9, 2019.
-She was an unsuccessful candidate for assistant majority leader of the House of Delegates, losing to state delegate Wanika B. Fisher in a 25-13 vote among the class of freshman Democratic legislators.
+She served as a member of the Environment and Transportation Committee from 2019 to 2022, afterwards serving in the Ways and Means Committee.
+In November 2019, Wells unsuccessfully ran for assistant majority leader of the House of Delegates, losing to state delegate Wanika B. Fisher in a 25-13 vote among the class of freshman Democratic legislators.
 Since 2020, she has served as Deputy Majority Whip.
+Since 2023, she has served as chief deputy majority whip.